maxchuquimia/xcgrapher/README.md

 #### Carthage
 Carthage dependencies are currently unsupported.
 Need it?
 Add it!
 Conform to the `DependencyManager` protocol and have a look at the usage of `SwiftPackageManager`.

+## Notes on Development
+Here's a few things to bear in mind if you're adding a feature:

+- Run `make configure` before trying to build or run tests from Xcode (this is done automatically before `make build` or `make install`)
+- Tests pass in Xcode, however you can't run the project from within Xcode (due to enivironment variables missing).
+When developing I like to just `make install` after unit tests are passing and then do my manual testing from the command line.